 There is some parking next to the harbour but this can get busy in the height of summer.
 A short walk along The Gribbin provides one of the most fabulous views in the whole of the Pembrokeshire Coast National Park.
 Only really rivalled by the view from the other side of the harbour!

 Solva Sailboats are based at the quay.
 They are RYA accredited training instructors for both sailboats and powerboats.

 Raul Speek, a flamboyant Cuban artist, has a gallery on the main street.
 There are regular workshop sessions, Salsa dancing and music events.

 Window on Wales on the main street is a fantastic shop selling many Welsh arts, crafts and clothing.
-It was established in 1978 by David Grey’s parents.
+It was established in 1978 by musician David Grey’s parents.

 Food & Drink

 The Harbour Inn is located next to the car park in Lower Solva with great views of the harbour.
 Inside, there’s one cosy bar with a log fire in winter plus a larger bar suitable for families.
 There’s plenty of seating outside the front of the pub which, being south west facing, can be a real sun trap.
 There’s a small beer garden too.
 Food is served at lunchtimes and evenings including a carvery Sunday lunch.
 Welsh real ales are served straight from the cask.

 The Cambrian Inn is a beautiful 16th Century inn full of character and charm and is one of the oldest pub/restaurants in Pembrokeshire.
 It’s situated in Lower Solva and was renovated in 2011 to provide a smart contemporary atmosphere.